oseinketiahn-max/Y-Rhythm/README.txt

 - 360 kids: 905-475-6694

 ========================================================================
-Created with Care in Richmond Hill, Ontario.
+Created in February 2025 by Nana Osei Nketiah in Richmond Hill, Canada.
-2025 by Nana Osei Nketiah.
+Used JavaFX + Maven through IntelliJ Community Edition.
 ========================================================================